leonardespi/leonardespi/README.md

 - 🚀 Currently: I'm diving deep into the world of AI, crafting innovative testing strategies and automating everything in sight.<br>
 - 🌱 Learning:  I'm eager to expand my knowledge in security testing and network security to further enhance the resilience of the systems I work on.<br>
 - 💻 Tech Stack:  My go-to languages are Python, Java, and Lua.
 I'm always open to exploring new technologies and tools.<br>
-- ❤️ Love: I love programming, playing guitar and making sports.<br>
+- ❤️ Love: I love programming, playing guitar and doing sports.<br>

 Let's connect and build something amazing together! ✨